Matter & Substance

 Complete your due diligence

 Instead, focus on increasing profits and investing cash in the business.
 With the help of a financial advisor and a solid investment strategy, you can stretch the cash you do draw further.
-Remember, keep your business a means of creating wealth rather than consuming the revenue as you go.
+Remember, keep your business as a means of creating wealth rather than consuming the revenue as you go.

-Depending on the risk involved in the business, you may also have a sizable multiplier when figuring the potential sale price, increasing the impact these expenses can have.
+Depending on the risk involved in the business, you may also have a sizable multiplier when figuring out the potential sale price, increasing the impact these expenses can have.

-For example, a business with EBITDA of $1M and a multiplier of 5 has a potential sale price of $5M.
-If this business were able to add back $250K in personal expenses, the sale price would be $6.25M.
-By closely tracking any expenses eligible for add-back treatment in the years leading up to a sale, you can ensure you are creating wealth rather than simply consuming it.
+For example, a business with EBITDA of $1 million and a multiplier of 5 has a potential sale price of $5 million.
+If this business were able to add back $250,000 in personal expenses, the sale price would be $6.25 million.
+By closely tracking expenses eligible for add-back treatment in the years leading up to a sale, you can ensure you are creating wealth rather than simply consuming it.

 View your business as a buyer